 In addition to frequent communication and school visits, Title I schools will receive notifications, resources, and training from the district to help them improve and strengthen parent and family engagement.

-Additionally, the Federal Programs department will provide training to principals to will understand parent and family engagement requirements and plan opportunities for family engagement activities and meetings for the remainder of the school year.
+Additionally, the Federal Programs department will provide training to principals so principals will understand parent and family engagement requirements and plan.

 Parent and Family Engagement Evaluation